-Bay of Plenty Regional Council officially welcomed the newest member of their fleet today.
-Kura, the name of their new boat, was blessed this morning by Anaha Hiini at a special ceremony held at the Rotorua Yacht club boat ramp on the shores of Lake Rotorua.
+Regional Council officially welcomed the newest member of their fleet today.
+The new vessel, named Moko, was blessed this morning by Reon Tuanau at a special ceremony held outside the Tauranga Yacht & Power Boat Club.

-Mr Powell also said that it can carry up to four divers as well as their equipment and will be useful in emergency situations as it has the capacity to tow other boats.
+Mr Buell also said that its surveyed to carry up to eight people and will be useful in emergency situations as it has the capacity to tow other boats.

-Kura will be based in Rotorua but will serve the wider Bay of Plenty region as required.
+Moko will be based in Tauranga but will serve the wider Bay of Plenty region as required.

-“You’ll see her out and about this summer helping the maritime team keep people safe on the water,” Mr Powell said.
+“You’ll see her out and about this summer helping the maritime team keep people safe on the water,” Mr Buell said.